goriri/emr-eks-karpenter-kyuubi/README.md

 ```

 ## Step 4 Test The Vanilla Job Run
-Please replace the EMRCLUSTER_ID with your EMR virtual cluster ID
+Please replace the EMRCLUSTER_ID with your EMR virtual cluster ID (can be found in the console EMR/EMR on EKS/Virtual Clusters)
 ```
 export EMRCLUSTER_ID=ekjfutq5yadjc6626hmptqiq1
 chmod +x start-job-run.sh